 1157 Homeless Shelter Deduction.
-A State agency may use a standard homeless shelter deduction in place of the usual shelter deduction.
-In those States that use this deduction, the following applies.
+A State agency must use a standard homeless shelter deduction, unless the household chooses to use actual expenses.

-- The household's status as a homeless household - The household's incurring of shelter expenses that entitle it to the homeless shelter deduction during the budget month - The amount the household declares it incurred in shelter expenses
+- The household's status as a homeless household - The household's incurring of shelter expenses that entitle it to the homeless shelter deduction during the budget month - The amount the household declares it incurred in shelter expenses - The household's decision to use actual expenses, if applicable